kubernetes-hy/kubernetes-hy.github.io/data/part-0/index.md

 ## Completion and grading ##

-To complete the course, complete exercises in parts 1-5 before the deadline that is 31st January 2025.
+To complete the course, complete exercises in parts 1-5 and mark your completion in the portal, following the instructions provided below.

 The total workload of the course is about 100 hours depending on your background.